best massage gun under 200

 We believe it’s very important that the performance features be good enough because there are flashy toys in the market.
 All these brands do is embellish their products to look like Theragun or Hypervolt but with no real quality.

-Another thing that we also noticed in our research for this post, is that most guns are still vibrational therapy tools.
+Another thing that we also noticed in our research for this post, is that most massage guns are still vibrational therapy devices.
 Instead of more power and long head travel, all they do is offer intensive surface-level massage.

-While this is also fine, for those just looking for a soothing device, we prefer percussive massage guns – those that deliver power, and punch deep into the muscle tissue.
+While this is also fine, for those just looking for a soothing device, we prefer percussive massage guns – those that deliver power and punch deep into the muscle tissue.
+You will find them on the list below.
+Other important criteria we discuss more in Guide Section down below.

 Ekrin B37 – Editor’s Top Pick